 The single greatest lesson the garden teaches is that our relationship to the planet need not be zero-sum, and that as long as the sun still shines and people still can plan and plant, think and do, we can, if we bother to try, find ways to provide for ourselves without diminishing the world.

 — Michael Pollan

 In all the years I lived in my parent’s house, I was a garden slave.
+I had to work like the lawn care near Denver, NC!
 My father had back problems and wasn’t able to do heavy work.
 Throw in the fact that I’m the size of a moose and while poorly inclined to manual labour, was capable of it if pressed, and I spent part of every summer adding endless loads of sand and peat moss to the leaden clay soil of our backyard, digging and shoveling.

 When I left home I swore I’d never pick up a shovel in anger again.
 Gardening?
 Bah, that’s for chumps.

 So, when I settled down in White Rock the very first thing I did was get a community garden plot and set to digging and shoveling.

 Gardening doesn’t just get under your fingernails, it gets into your soul.
 Every year I learn something new, every person I meet in the gardens tells me something important, every season brings challenges and surprises, and wonder of wonders, I really enjoy digging and shoveling.
 Go figure.